 their request.
 This document has been updated in line with this guidance.

-This Letter Acknowledging Subject Access Request and Asking for More Information – GDPR Compliant should be used by employers to acknowledge receipt of an individual’s request under the General Data Protection Regulation (GDPR) for information held about them by a company and ask for more information about the request.
-As the GDPR applies to all personal data that an organisation processes, employers should accept subject access requests not just from employees, but also from workers, contractors, apprentices and volunteers.
+This Letter Acknowledging Subject Access Request and Asking for More Information should be used by employers to acknowledge receipt of an individual’s request under the UK General Data Protection Regulation (UK GDPR) for information held about them by a company and ask for more information about the request.
+As the UK GDPR applies to all personal data that an organisation processes, employers should accept subject access requests not just from employees, but also from workers, contractors, apprentices and volunteers.